noobliman/Summer/README.md

 >Example(for python 3) : /home/liman/Downloads/sample.png

 >Example(for python 2) : '/home/liman/Downloads/sample.png'
-Remember to enter the address inside '' for python 2.
+<br />Remember to enter the address inside '' for python 2.

 ### The Face Detecter should be up and running without any issues.